Verified and Tested 05/9/15

 Configure SSH Access

-In Linux systems, port 22 is the default port for remote connections via SSH.
+Port 22 is the default port for remote connections via SSH in Linux systems.
 By changing the ssh port, you will increase the security of your server in preventing brute force attacks and unwanted users from reaching your server using the default port.
 For this tutorial, use Port 5022 as an example.

 sudo nano /etc/ssh/sshd_config